nilportugues/sql-repository/README.md

             'email' => 'email',

             // Notice how we are accessing date value inside
             // the \DateTime object!
-We use dont notation to
+We use dot notation to
             // access deep values.

             'registeredOn.date' => 'created_at',